spotify/hype/README.md

 ### Volume re-use

-By default, the backing claim for a `VolumeRequest` on Kubernetes is transient and is deleted when the JVM terminates.
+By default, the backing claim for a `TransientVolume` on Kubernetes is deleted when the JVM terminates.

 If you wish to persist the Volume between invocations, you can use: